Couple in the showroom signing paperwork and buying new car

 Insurance Coverages Required by Your Leaseholder

-Whether it’s a dealership or specialized vehicle finance company, that entity owns the car you’re driving.
+Whether it’s a dealership or a specialized vehicle finance company, that entity owns the car you’re driving.
 Your leaseholder will likely require you to carry these coverages to protect its financial interest in the vehicle:

-• Collision Protection — This coverage helps pay for repair costs due to a collision, regardless of fault.
+• Collision protection: This coverage helps pay for repair costs due to a collision, regardless of fault.

-• Comprehensive Coverage — This coverage financially protects you if your car gets damaged in an event other than a collision.
+• Comprehensive coverage: This coverage financially protects you if your car gets damaged in an event other than a collision.

 Insurance That May Be Included in Your Car Lease